 Prepare to have your heart melt at The Kangaroo Sanctuary, aka heaven on earth.
 Just a 15-minute drive from Alice Springs’ town centre, this 188-acre wildlife sanctuary for rescued and orphaned baby and adult kangaroos first opened back in 2011.
 Run by animal lover Chris ‘Brolga’ Barns, the sanctuary’s mission is simple—to educate and encourage people to rescue and care for kangaroos and wildlife.
 They raise much-needed funds for the sanctuary by running sunset tours—because the roos are sleeping during the day of course.
 Your guide will take you around the sprawling property where you’ll get the opportunity to meet the roos who call the area home, as well as stopping by the Baby Kangaroo Rescue Centre (keep the tissues close for that one).
 Running every Wednesday, Thursday and Friday, these tours are understandably popular so a pro tip is to book in advance.

 Already packing your bags?
 Same here.
-Whether you’re heading out on segways at Uluru or the helicopter pub crawl. you can’t go wrong with these epic experiences.
+Whether you’re heading out on segways at Uluru or the helicopter pub crawl, you can’t go wrong with these epic experiences.
 Better yet, head here to score 15% off all Northern Territory adventures, thanks to the Northern Territory.

 Editor’s Note: This article is sponsored by Northern Territory in partnership with Tripadvisor and proudly endorsed by The Urban List.
 To find out more about who we work with and why read our editorial policy here.